 They sure will!
 Cans of coconut cream are similar to cans of coconut milk, with the difference being there may be more coconut solids.
 However, they may be harder to find in your grocery.

 No, Cream of Coconut will not work.
 This product has more water, extra ingredients, and a lot of sugar.
-This is the cream of coconut you would use to make a pina colada.
+Cream of coconut is typically used to make a pina colada.

 You certainly can!